Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 ![Imported Presence](./images/gc/imported-presence.png "Imported Presence")

-The SwingSet object is kept "reachable" by two sources: a live Presence, and the vref being reachable from any of the vat's virtualized data (i.e. in a property of a virtual object, or as the value of a `makeWeakStore` instance).
+The SwingSet object is kept "reachable" by two sources: a live Presence, and the vref being reachable from any of the vat's virtualized data (i.e. in a property of a virtual object, or as the value of a `makeScalarWeakMapStore` instance).
 Liveslots uses the `droppedRegistry` to keep track of the former, and the virtual object manager can be queried about the state of the latter.
 When both sources have gone away, liveslots uses `syscall.dropImports` to inform the kernel that this vat can no longer reach the vref.
-If the vref is not also recognizable at that time (i.e. it is not in used as a *key* of a `WeakMap`, `WeakStore` or a `makeWeakStore` instance), liveslots also calls `syscall.retireImports` to inform the kernel that the vat can't recognize the vref either.
+If the vref is not also recognizable at that time (i.e. it is not in used as a *key* of a `WeakMap`, `WeakStore` or a `makeScalarWeakMapStore` instance), liveslots also calls `syscall.retireImports` to inform the kernel that the vat can't recognize the vref either.

 ## Virtual Objects, Virtualized Data